View of the Edmonton skyline and North Saskatchewan River at sunset

 The implementation of the Climate Resilience Planning and Development Action Plan is targeted to take place over two and a half years (mid 2024 to late 2026).
 The groundwork for some actions has already begun and others will begin soon.

-By following this comprehensive approach, the City of Edmonton is committed to building a resilient, sustainable, and inclusive future for all.
+By following this broad approach, the City of Edmonton is committed to building a resilient, sustainable, and inclusive future for all.

 For More Information